MicrosoftDocs/memdocs/sccm/mdm/deploy-use/change-mdm-authority-to-intune-standalone.md

 -  After you change the MDM authority, perform the following steps to validate that new devices are enrolled successfully to the new authority:
     - Enroll a new device
     - Make sure the newly enrolled device shows up in the Azure portal or Intune administration console.
     - Perform an action, such as Remote Lock, from the administration console to the device.
-If it is successful, the device is being managed by the new MDM Authority.
+If it is successful, the device is being managed by the new MDM authority.
 - If you have issues with specific devices, you can un-enroll and re-enroll the devices to get them connected to the new authority and managed as quickly as possible.